NeuralEnsemble/NeuroTools/doc/datastore.rst

   a NeuroTools ``ParameterSet`` object

 ``input``
-  another component or ``None``; we assume a single input for now.
+  another component or ``None``; we assume a single input.
   A list of inputs should also be possible.
 We need to be wary of recurrent loops, in which two components both have each other as direct or indirect inputs).